Revenge of the Zombies

-Revenge of the Zombies is a 1943 comedy horror film, directed by Steve Sekely, starring John Carradine and Gale Storm.
-Dr. Max Heinrich von Altermann (John Carradine), is a mad scientist working to create a race of living dead warriors for the Third Reich.

-The film was a follow-up to the horror-comedy King of the Zombies (1941) with Mantan Moreland reprising his role as Jeff and Madame Sul-Te-Wan returning as a different character.
-The film is both a sequel and a partial remake of the original film.
-Both films feature the concept of a mad scientist married to a zombie wife.
-In this film, the female zombie has retained her free will, and refuses to be controlled.
+Revenge of the Zombies is a 1943 American horror film directed by Steve Sekely and starring John Carradine, Gale Storm, Robert Lowery, Mantan Moreland, Bob Steele, and Veda Ann Borg.
+The film focuses on Dr. Max Heinrich von Altermann, a mad scientist working to create a race of living dead warriors for the Third Reich.
+It was a follow-up to King of the Zombies (1941), with Moreland reprising his role as Jeff and Madame Sul-Te-Wan returning as a different character.
+It is both a sequel and a partial remake of the original film.